 2. Schedule Your Site Visit

 In order for us to become familiar with your organization, a site visit is mandatory before you may apply.
-You must submit your request for a site visit before Friday, April 5, 2019 in order to apply for grant at our May 1, 2019 deadline.
-Site visits earlier in the year will likely be easier to schedule so we encourage you to schedule early.
+The deadline to submit a site visit for our May 1, 2019 application has passed.

 Step 2 of the grant application process, after you have determined that you are an eligible non-profit, is to schedule a site visit with our Executive Director or a member of our board, so we can come and see your work in action.